grip-on-software/monetdb-import/Database_structure.md

         from which commits should be merged.
     -   **target_branch** - VARCHAR(Git branch): The (main) branch at
         which the commits should be merged into.
-    -   **author** - VARCHAR(500): The GitLab user name of the developer that started the request.
+    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+        GitLab account of the developer that started the request.
-    -   **assignee** - VARCHAR(500): The GitLab user name of the developer that should review the request.
+    -   **assignee_id** - INT - reference to vcs_developer.alias_id: The
+        GitLab account of he developer that should review the request.
         This is NULL if nobody is assigned.
     -   **upvotes** - INT: Number of votes from the development team in support of the merge request.
     -   **downvotes** - INT: Number of votes from the development team